-The average cost of car insurance in Little Rock is $1,994 per year, which is slightly higher than the Arkansas state average of $1,772 and the national average of $1,652.
+The average cost of car insurance in Little Rock is $1,979 per year, which $211 more expensive than the Arkansas state average of $1,768.
 Car insurance may be slightly more expensive in Arkansas due to the fact that the state has one of the nation’s highest rates of uninsured drivers.
 That being said, Little Rock residents have access to car insurance premiums well below the state’s average.

-When you’re looking for car insurance, it’s important to shop around for the best value.
+When you’re looking for car insurance, it’s important to compare quotes from different companies for the best value.
 Policygenius can help you get quotes from the top providers in Little Rock and find the insurance policy that best fits your needs.

 When you sign up for car insurance, companies use a variety of information to set your rate, including your age, gender, driving history, credit score, location, and more.
 While all companies rely on the same information, they each have their own formula for setting rates.
 As a result, the quotes you get may vary considerably from one company to the next.
 As you can see below, USAA offers an average insurance rate in Little Rock that’s significantly cheaper than any other provider.